Puerto Vallarta Jalisco, Mexico Travel Guide

 PVR serves Puerto Vallarta.
 It is the main airport for the whole Riviera Nayarit region.

 Major airlines offer direct flights from the US and Canada.
-This covers American Airlines, Delta, United, Southwest, Alaska Airlines, Air Canada, WestJet, Sunwing, and VivaAerobus.
+This deals with American Airlines, Delta, United, Southwest, Alaska Airlines, Air Canada, WestJet, Sunwing, and VivaAerobus.

 High Season (Nov-Apr): The priciest, get reserved quickly.
-Shoulder Season (May-Jun, Nov): Moderate prices, more availability.
+Shoulder Season (May-Jun, Nov): Mid-range prices, more availability.
 Low Season (Jul-Oct): Best prices, more flexibility.

 For high season travel, reserve several months ahead.
 Utilize flight comparison tools like Dollar Flight Club and Skyscanner for deals.

 Options: Authorized airport taxis (pre-pay at kiosks), Ride-Sharing (Uber/DiDi pick up outside airport grounds), Hotel shuttles, Private transfers.
-Public bus for budget travel (across highway via walker bridge).
+Public bus to budget travel (across highway via walker bridge).

 The Pearl of the pacific has a Central de Autobuses near the airport.
 Major companies include ETN, Primera Plus, Futura, and Vallarta Plus.
 Frequent services connect to Guadalajara, Mexico City, Sayulita, and Manzanillo.
 Buses are generally safe and comfortable.